leonidg/gitdoc/Git.md

 <span class="addition">+A second line</span>
 </span></code></pre>

 Additionally, many commands we've talked about actually secretly expect a commit name, and use `HEAD` if you don't provide one.
-For example, `git log` will show the log starting at a particular commit:
+For example, `git log` actually shows the file at a particular commit, and just defaults to `HEAD` if you don't provide one.
+If you give it a commit, it will start at that commit.
+Try it!

-<pre><code>$ git log 130fe6b3ba5ea1fb32bb5a5126850b80f248c020
-<span class="sha1">commit 130fe6b3ba5ea1fb32bb5a5126850b80f248c020</span>
-Author: Leonid Grinberg <lgrinberg@gmail.com>
-Date:   Sat May 23 20:19:52 2015 -0400

-    This is my second commit, including "baz.txt"

-    This commit includes the file baz.txt.
-This file is the best.
-It just contains the word "baz".
-Minimalist, I know.
-That's how I roll.
-It's very different from the two files in the previous commit, "foo.txt" and "baz.txt".
-Those files are lame.

-    Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Cras dictum neque quis leo porta lobortis.
-Fusce et eros in nisi porta dignissim.
-Donec vitae tellus arcu.
-Sed convallis, risus ut eleifend pharetra, elit libero eleifend orci, eu dapibus tortor elit in urna.

-<span class="sha1">commit 9c090e5ebeeeaeada4f3117538eb9ba48ba67296</span>
-Author: Leonid Grinberg <lgrinberg@gmail.com>
-Date:   Sat May 23 20:12:06 2015 -0400

-    My first commit.
-</code></pre>

-In our earlier examples, since we didn't provide a commit, it behaved as if we provided `HEAD` and showed us the whole log since the last commit.

 Even `git diff` operates as if we provided a commit name, using `HEAD` if we didn't provide one.
 So if you change a file and run `git diff` (which is the same as running `git diff HEAD`) it will show you everything that changed since the previous commit.
 But if you run `git diff` with a particular commit, it will show you everything that changed since **that** commit.
 So for example, if we don't change any files and run `git diff HEAD^`, we will see everything that changed since the second-to-last commit, which is almost equivalent to running `git show HEAD`: